deanna-stover/coursesCNU/2020/idst270fall2020/juxta.md

 * ***Clear Transcription** - Wednesday, September 30th by 11:59 pm*

-  In a **new** Google Doc I will have created, you'll be editing your transcription.
-Juxta Commons doesn't recognize strikethrough or comments, so we'll be cleaning up our transcriptions to be the "final" version that Stetson imagined.
+  In a **new** Google Doc I will have created, you'll be editing your transcription. ~~Juxta Commons~~ Diff Checker doesn't recognize strikethrough or comments, so we'll be cleaning up our transcriptions to be the "final" version that Stetson imagined.
 That means implementing any and all edits she made in the manuscript.
 So, delete crossed out words, for instance.
 You'll also be resolving any comments you made, but again, this is in a new document.

   **By 11:59 pm** - Submit *both* transcriptions via Scholar (even if they're exactly the same).
-You can do this by copying and pasting your portion of the transcriptions into a Word Doc and/or a separate Google Doc that you then download as a PDF or Word file.
     * Note that you will more than likely have comments in your diplomatic transcription and that I'd like to see those so make sure they show up in the document you submit to Scholar.

 ### - Essay - Sunday, September 27th by 11:59 pm

-Now that we've created the Juxta edition (in class), write up a **500-750 word** essay that combines close reading and reflection.
+Now that we've created the ~~Juxta~~ Diff edition (in class), write up a **500-750 word** essay that combines close reading and reflection.
 First of all, you'll want to discuss the differences you see between Stetson's manuscript and the periodical (feel free to cite Shawn St. Jean, but also think about what you notice on your own).
 Secondly, you'll want to reflect on the process of transcribing and preparing the manuscript.

 _____